dhh1128/codecraft.co/why-mental-models-matter.md

 [...] of his thinking to our field.
 Since so much of what we do requires buy-in, coordination and shared mental models, we have to be savvy about how we communicate, advocate, and train.
 Assuming equal technical [...]

----

-Small Files Are Your Friends | Codecraft (2013-03-21 08:55:44)

-[...] try to remember more than their brains can fit, stuff falls out.
-Big files mean that coders have to mentally model relationships between stuff that’s separated by way too much screen real estate.
-This is a [...]

----

-What should code look like when we squint at it? | Codecraft (2013-09-19 08:22:58)

-[…] need for context, for a high-level picture, for a sketch that gives you a useful skeleton of a mental model, is the reason why any new hire into a team with a complex codebase gets a whiteboard-ish […]

----

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:22)

-[…] every problem as a series of discrete editing tasks.
-Integration details fall through the cracks; mental models remain simplistic.
-After all, the tool you’re using bills itself as an editor, not an […]

----

-2 Surprising Truths About The Iron Triangle | Codecraft (2013-07-01 16:38:57)

-[…] in quality, your patient will get more healthy, and you will see your speed go up, not down.
-The mental models of your engineers and the entire value chain will align.
-You’ll create virtuous cycles that […]

----

-Learned Helplessness, Rats, and People Power | On Technical Debt (2014-03-18 13:03:38)

-[…] know your mental model is incomplete–in fact, the mental model of everybody on the team is insufficient, even in the […]

----

-Why you should be proficient in a tool like vim or emacs | Codecraft (2014-05-15 08:46:20)

-[…] The vagaries of preprocessor troubleshooting and the paths that a debugger uses to resolve symbols lose their mystery.
-You master regular expressions.
-Arcane command-line options in git may even feel self-explanatory. […]

----

-Add some more extra redundancy again | Codecraft (2014-01-15 08:39:26)

-[…] we using design-by-contract to prove that consumers and creators of a chunk of code share the same mental models?
-Do we catch exceptions or test for errors in enough […]

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:37)

-[…] 3.
-If nobody understands your code, you’ve failed. […]

----

-A grumble about buckets | Codecraft (2015-04-08 13:39:24)

-[…] going to force all choices into a few predefined buckets, you better provide buckets that match the needs of your […]

----

-Exploring the Power of Deixis | Codecraft (2014-09-23 08:35:00)

-[…] Humans also tend to triangulate with names (use more than one name for the same item), because they understand that names may be temporary, and that some names are more intrinsic than others.
-Again, a […]

----

-Thoughts On Bridging the &#8220;Lacuna Humana&#8221; | Codecraft (2014-07-21 08:49:22)

-[…] what languages can make computers do.
-This is a gap in what languages can help human beings do.
-Human knowledge and behaviors are crucial outputs of dev teams.
-And cool add-on libraries, or even the most […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:43)

-[…] generalized, maintenance goes down, testability goes up, and it’s easy to learn a correct mental model.
-The inverse is also true: bad choices about generalization usually hide the forest behind the […]